-- K13.3.1P The faculty research degrees management committee will recommend to the Academic Registrar an Independent Chair for the viva voce examination.
-The Independent Chair shall be an experienced researcher with a general understanding of the field of the candidate's research project but need not necessarily be a subject expert in that field.
-Independent Chairs will receive training before undertaking the role.
-Proposed Independent Chairs should have experience of a minimum of two examinations plus supervision through to completion at the appropriate level before undertaking training.
-For research degrees based upon creative practice, the Independent Chair should have an understanding of the nature of this kind of programme. - K13.3.2P Approved training materials for the role of Independent Chair can be obtained from the appropriate faculty research officer or from the Academic Registry. - K13.3.3P The Academic Registrar shall arrange for the issue of letters of appointment to the examiners and Independent Chair and any confidentiality agreement which has been approved in relation to the thesis.
+- K13.3.1P The faculty research degrees committee will recommend to the Director of Corporate and Academic Services/Academic Registrar an Independent Chair for the viva voce examination.
+Proposed Independent Chairs shall be experienced researchers and have supervised 4 students to completion including experience as Director of Studies through to successful completion at Doctoral level and must have experience of examining a minimum of four theses including a minimum of two as an external examiner.
+For research degrees based upon creative practice, the Independent Chair should have an understanding of the nature of this kind of programme. - K13.3.2P Independent Chairs will have been trained before undertaking the role.
+Training is the responsibility of the Research Degrees Award Board. - K13.3.3P The Director of Corporate and Academic Services/Academic Registrar shall arrange for the issue of letters of appointment to the examiners and Independent Chair and any confidentiality agreement which has been approved in relation to the thesis.